byjoohyunpark/hello-computer/README.md

 # hello-computer
-This Github repository is used to submit my weekly projects for Nicole He's [Hello, Computer: Unconventional Uses of Voice Technology](https://nicolehe.github.io/) course.
+This repository is used to submit my class projects for Nicole He's [Hello, Computer: Unconventional Uses of Voice Technology](https://nicolehe.github.io/) course.